bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 - Learn about Observables and Subscriptions
 - Learn about listening to form value changes
 - Learn about AbstractControl properties and methods
-- Create subscription to form changes
+- Create Subscription to form changes
 - Use onDestroy to unsubscribe from form changes
 - Learn about HttpParams
 - Create new methods on our RestaurantService